 In early 1990, the CDC initiated discussions for a new prison in Lassen County on the grounds of the California Correctional Center (CCC).
 This location took advantage of existing state property and the ability to share operations with an existing prison.

 Construction of the new prison began on July 14, 1993, with a budget of $240 million.
 In just 24 months the new prison became a dominant part of the surrounding landscape.
 The construction of the prison consumed 71,985 yards of concrete, 20,000 tons of steel, 364 miles of electrical wire and 7 miles of chain link fencing, combined with the multitude of other required construction materials necessary in the completion of this modern prison complex.

 Named High Desert State Prison by the Lassen County Board of Supervisors, the prison is located approximately eight miles east of the town of Susanville, or about a 1 hour 30 minute drive northwest of Reno, Nevada.

-Jason Pickett has been the acting Warden at High Desert State Prison (HDSP) since October 2019.
+Brian Kibler has been acting warden at High Desert State Prison since October 2020.

 Todd Murray was appointed CEO at HDSP in 2016.
 Dr. Murray began his career with CDCR/CCHCS in 2006, and has served in various clinical, supervisory and management positions, including Chief Psychologist and Chief of Mental Health at HDSP and at California Correctional Center.
 He brings over 25 years of diversified healthcare experience working in private, public and academic settings, and maintains his licensure as a clinical psychologist.
 Dr. Murray earned a Bachelor of Arts degree in psychology from California State University, Long Beach, and a Master of Arts and Doctorate degree in clinical psychology, with an emphasis in Family Psychology from Azusa Pacific University.